njakob/bugsy/README.md

 Collection of helpers to deal with errors.

 Dealing with errors is a common problem in every small or large project.
 While a lot of libraries simply focus on their creation, this library is meant to deal with their lifecycle.

 ## Features

 * Universal module
-* Error severity support
+* Error severity
+* Custom metadata
-* Flowtype support
+* Flowtype

 ## Installation